Andrade El Idolo: All Elite Wrestling (2021–2023)

-Andrade made his debut for All Elite Wrestling (AEW) on the June 4, 2021, episode of Dynamite, under the new ring name "Andrade El Idolo".
-He was managed by Jose the assistant.
-He allied himself with Vickie Guerrero, who would serve as his manager.
-At the Road Rager event on July 7, Andrade made his in-ring debut for AEW, defeating Matt Sydal.
-Later that month, he would end his affiliation with Vickie Guerrero, and introduced her nephew Chavo Guerrero as his new "consultant".
-In August, Andrade began a feud with Pac, leading to a match on the September 10 episode of Rampage, which Andrade won; after the match he would attack Chavo, ending their partnership.
-On the October 6 episode of Dynamite, Andrade competed in a Casino Ladder Match for an opportunity at the AEW World Championship, but the match was won by Adam Page.
-At the end of the year, Andrade began a feud with Cody Rhodes, which ended in Andrade being defeated by Rhodes in an Atlanta street fight on the December 1 episode of Dynamite.
+Andrade, under the new ring name "Andrade El Ídolo", made his debut for All Elite Wrestling (AEW) on the June 4, 2021 episode of Dynamite, allying himself with Vickie Guerrero, who would serve as his manager.
+At Road Rager on July 7, Andrade defeated Matt Sydal in his AEW in-ring debut.
+Later that month, Andrade ended his affiliation with Vickie, introducing Chavo Guerrero as his new "executive consultant", only to attack Chavo after defeating Pac on the September 10 episode of Rampage.
+On the October 6 episode of Dynamite, he competed in a Casino Ladder match for an opportunity at the AEW World Championship, which was won by Adam Page.
+At Full Gear on November 13, Andrade and Malakai Black lost to Cody Rhodes and Pac.
+He lost to Rhodes in an Atlanta Street Fight on the December 1 episode of Dynamite.

-In January 2022, Andrade joined the Hardy Family Office, renaming to the Andrade Hardy Family Office (AHFO).
-In February and March 2022, Andrade would challenge Sammy Guevara for the AEW TNT Championship twice, but failed to win the title.
-On March 6 at Revolution, Andrade teamed with stablemates Matt Hardy and Isiah Kassidy in a losing effort against Darby Allin, Sammy Guevara, and Sting.
-On the following episode of Dynamite, Andrade kicked Matt Hardy out of the AHFO and renamed it to the Andrade Family Office (AFO).
-On May 29, during the promotion's Double or Nothing pay-per-view, Andrade introduced a debuting Rush as his tag team partner as part of La Faccion Ingobernable (LFI), quietly disbanding the AFO.
-The two then began a feud with the Lucha Brothers (Penta Oscuro and Rey Fénix), which ended in a tornado tag team match on the August 10 episode of Dynamite, where Andrade and Rush were victorious.
-On October 5, it was reported Andrade was sent home after a legitimate backstage altercation with Sammy Guevara.
-In late 2022, it was revealed Andrade suffered a torn pectoral and would be out of action.
-During his hiatus, Andrade quietly left LFI.
+In January 2022, Andrade joined the Hardy Family Office, which was renamed the Andrade Hardy Family Office (AHFO).
+He unsuccessfully challenged Sammy Guevara for the AEW TNT Championship twice over the next two months.
+At Revolution on March 6, Andrade teamed with stablemates Matt Hardy and Isiah Kassidy in a loss to Darby Allin, Guevara and Sting.
+On the following episode of Dynamite, Andrade kicked Hardy out of the AHFO.
+The stable quietly disbanded at Double or Nothing on May 29, as Andrade introduced a debuting Rush as his tag team partner as part of La Faccion Ingobernable (LFI).
+At All Out on September 4, he failed to win the Casino Ladder match.
+On October 5, it was reported that Andrade was sent home after a legitimate backstage altercation with Guevara.
+On November 28, Andrade revealed that he underwent surgery for a torn pectoral muscle, sidelining him for an unknown period of time.